petrvanblokland/DesignDesignSpace/Site.md

 What kind of challenges do you experience in your daily work as a designer?

-Working closely together online with experienced designers and a group of collegue students, there is space to define your own study topics and challenges.
+Working closely together online with experienced designers and a group of colleague students, there is space to define your own study topics and challenges.
 In fact, such a selection and planning process is an integral part of the study itself.
 You tell us what you want, and together we’ll find a way to get there.

 ### How much time do you need?
 The core idea behind designing the design process, is that it doesn’t make a difference for how long you do it.
 A project of 1 hour, basically goes through the same stages (research – design – presentation) as a project of 1 year.
 Where in practice 80% of the work is done in the last 20% (or less) of the available time.

 Of course, it matters how long you study. the stadia in the design process are fundamentally the same.
 Depending on the lenght of time, their will be more details to focus and to work on.

 This mismatch – how time is spent on what – is fundamental to design.
-Too optimistic in the beginning (“the next one always will be better”), a design is never finished.
-But in the mean time, the fact that most designs are supposed to meet external requirements, the final deadline defines the quality of the result, not the opinion of the designer.
+Too optimistic in the beginning (“There is still plenty of time”), a design is never finished (“The next one always will be better”).
+However, the fact that most designs are supposed to meet external requirements, the final deadline may have a much larger impact on the quality of the result, than the personal opinion of the designer.

 ### 1 day • 1 week • 1 month • 1 season • 1 year